lordoetl/Classroom_norms/00-Flight-Manual/06-Keyboard-Shortcuts.md

 # Keyboard Shortcuts

 ## Typing Speed
-Improving your typing speed is eential to being a good data professional.
+Improving your typing speed is esential to being a good data professional.

 Some resources to consider: